Thoughtful sci-fi isn’t for me.

 Hypothetical ideal days

-There obviously isn’t actually any such thing as an ideal, uninterrupted day (hence the words “hypothetical” and “theoretical” earlier in this paragraph).
+There obviously isn’t actually any such thing as an ideal, uninterrupted day (hence the words “hypothetical” and “theoretical” a couple of paragraphs ago).
 Even on one’s best day, you have to stop to eat, to stretch, and do do any number of other things that you have to do during a day of work.
 But that’s the point to the ideal day unit: by building right into the unit the understanding that you’re not explicitly accounting for these interruptions in the time value, you can reinforce the idea that schedules are fragile, and that every time a colleague or your manager (or anyone else) causes you to be distracted from your planned tasks, the schedule will slip.

 Ideal days in sprint planning